 If you use AWS CloudTrail, you receive log records that include information about those who made requests for resources in your account.
 That information is based on IAM identities.

 For a list of AWS services that work with IAM, see AWS Services That Work with IAM.

 AWS Identity and Access Management is a feature of your AWS account offered at no additional charge.
 You will be charged only for use of other AWS products by your IAM users.
 For information about the pricing of other AWS products, see the Amazon Web Services pricing page.

 You can work with AWS Identity and Access Management in any of the following ways.

 The console is a browser-based interface to manage IAM and AWS resources.
 For more information about accessing IAM through the console, see The IAM Console and the Sign-in Page.
-For a tutorial that guides you through using the console, see Creating an Administrators Group.
+For a tutorial that guides you through using the console, see Creating Your First IAM User and Administrators Group.

 You can use the AWS command line tools to issue commands at your system's command line to perform IAM and AWS tasks; this can be faster and more convenient than using the console.
 The command line tools are also useful if you want to build scripts that perform AWS tasks.